-'Environmental authority' means a licence or approval issued by the administering authority under the Environmental Protection Act 1994 (Qld).
+'Environmental authority' or 'authority' means a licence or approval issued by the administering authority under the Environmental Protection Act 1994 (Qld).

-'General waste' means waste other than regulated waste.
+'General waste' (existing definition updated) means waste other than regulated waste.
 For the purpose of this environmental authority, general waste does not include waste rock, overburden, and the contents of tailings dams.